GRE® Preparation Online

 eBook: Effective AWA Writing

-Utilizing your time well on the test is of utmost importance on your GRE®.
-With a few days or weeks left to take the test, the best way for GRE® Preparation would be through full-length practice tests.
-These tests will help you familiarize yourself with facing the time crunch on the test as well as with developing your own strategies for D-day.
+Utilizing your time well on the test is very important for your GRE®.
+When you only have a few days or weeks left to take the test, the best way for GRE® Preparation would be to take full-length practice tests.
+They will help you decide how to tackle time crunch during the actual test as well as develop your own strategies for the D-day.

-Taking full-length GRE® style tests will help you get acquainted with the test pattern as well as familiarize you with using the on-screen calculator and online timer, just like in the actual exam.
+Taking full-length GRE® style tests will also help you get acquainted with the test pattern, apart from familiarizing you with using on-screen calculator, online timer, and other tools, just like in the actual exam.

-The following are the 5 rules that you should absolutely follow while taking your GRE® Test:
+The following are the five rules that you should absolutely follow in your GRE® test:

-- Answer the questions that you know and return to the rest if you have time.
+- Answer the questions that you know and return to those you are not sure of later, if you have time.

-- Don’t waste time on simple questions and questions that you cannot solve.
+- Do not waste time on simple questions and on those that you cannot solve.

-- There is no negative marking so don’t leave any question unanswered blank.
+- There is no negative marking, so don’t leave any question unanswered or blank.

-- Familiarize yourself with the available tools such as the on-screen calculator.
+- Become familiar with the available tools, such as the onscreen calculator.

-So is time the only factor that can lead you to a great score?
-NO, although it is one of the most important ones.
-Getting a 320 and above also depends on:
+So, is time the only factor that can lead you to a great score?
+No, although it is one of the most important ones.
+Getting a score of more than 320 also depends on: